 Q: Can I use any silicone sealant for my bathtub?

-A: No—always choose a 100% waterproof, mold-resistant formula like Simseal’s.
+A: No. always choose a 100% waterproof, mould resistant formula like Simseal’s.

 Q: What if my bathtub hole is too large?